RobGoretsky/omniture_py/README.md

 print ompy.get_count_from_report('report_suite_name', 'pageViews', 'page', ["Homepage","Media Guide"])
 ```

 The get_count_from_report function currently supports requesting one dimension (called an 'element') in addition to the date, which is always implied to be included.
 It also only currently supports requesting one metric at a time.
-If you wish to have lower-level access to the Omniture API than this, you can just use the run_omtr_queue_and_wait_request, and pass it the type of request and full request body:
+If you wish to have lower-level access to the Omniture API than this, you can just use the run_omtr_queue_and_wait_request, and pass it the type of request and full request body.
+This will return a Python object.

 ```python
 obj = ompy.run_omtr_queue_and_wait_request('Report.QueueTrended', {"reportDescription" : reportDescription})